KasunHasanga/React-node-authentication/README.md

 Path => ~React-node-authentication/server/

-Add your .env file as following
+Add your config.env file as following (I have include sample file(config.sample) rename it to config.env and modify as your environment )

 ```sh
 PORT=5000